Männerbund: Indian tradition

 Some Vedic families began initiating young boys at 8 years old, studying heroic poetry about past ancestors and practicing their hunting and fighting skills.
-At 16, they were initiated into a warrior band during the winter solstice ritual (the Ekāstakā), during which the boys went into an ecstatic state, then ritually died to be reborn as dogs of war.
+At the age of 16, they were initiated into a warrior band during the winter solstice ritual (the Ekāstakā), during which the boys went into an ecstatic state, then ritually died to be reborn as dogs of war.
 After their leader was determined by a dice game, the initiated youths were cast away in the wild for four years to live as dogs, stealing animals, women, goods and territory, until the summer solstice ended the raiding season.

 The young warriors then returned to their forest residence where they held a Vrātyastoma sacrifice to thank the gods for their success.
 At the end the four-year initiation, a final Vrātyastoma sacrifice was performed to transform the dog-warrior into a responsible adult man.
 Then, the newly-initiated males destroyed their old clothes to become human once again, ready to return to their family and to live by the rules of their host community.

-The Vrātyas ('dog-priests') were known for performing the Ekāstakā ceremony at the winter solstice, when Indra, the god of war, is said to have been born with his band of Maruts.
-The term Vrāta is used in particular the Rigveda to describe the Maruts.
+The Vrātyas ('dog-priests') were known for performing the Ekāstakā ceremony at the winter solstice, when Indra, the god of war, is said to have been born with his band of Maruts, which are generally seen as representing a Vedic heavenly version of the Indo-European Männerbund.
+The term Vrāta is used in particular the Rigveda to describe the Maruts, the youthful band of warriors who followed Rudra, a god of wildness, hunters and death.

+Iranian tradition

+The Scythians likely undertook multi-year military expeditions as a mandatory stage of male initiation, as argued by Askold Ivantchik.
+The tradition already recorded by Herodotus presents these raids in Asia Minor as the work of warriors temporarily detached from their community, which Ivantchik compares to the Spartan krypteia, the Celtic fiann, and the Avestan mairyō.

+Ossetian custom placed the balc ('military raid, expedition') at the centre of male education, with full adulthood reached only after completing three prescribed expeditions in war-bands (bal), the first marking the youth's transition to manhood and originally functioning as a prerequisite for marriage.
+These bands, also called k'war ('pack'), were formed during the spring festival of Styr Tūtyr, dedicated to Tutyr, the master of wolves and warriors, and their initiation rites included a ritual death and rebirth in which the boy's soul was seized by the wolf-shaped demon Udxœssœg.